 Broad client support.
 Linear provides explicit setup instructions for Claude (desktop and web), Claude Code, Codex, Cursor, VS Code, Windsurf, Zed, Jules, and v0 by Vercel.
 They clearly invested in making this work everywhere, not just in one ecosystem.

 Performance optimization.
-The February 2026 update specifically called out “improved performance and reduced token usage through better tool documentation.”
+Linear has invested in multiple rounds of “improved performance and reduced token usage through better tool documentation.”
 They’re actively refining tool descriptions to help models make better decisions with fewer tokens — a sign that Linear understands the practical constraints of LLM-driven workflows.

 What’s Not